pachyderm/pachyderm/doc/docs/master/hub/index.md

 # Overview

-Pachyderm Hub is an online data science platform that enables you to store, version, and process your data, as well allows your data science teams collaborate on their projects.
-Pachyderm Hub takes care of infrastructure resource management, autoscaling, and workflow scheduling so you can focus on writing code and conducting experiments that imporant for your business.
+Pachyderm Hub is an online data science platform that enables you to store, version, and collaborate on shared datasets and pipelines.
+Pachyderm Hub takes care of infrastructure resource management, autoscaling, and workflow scheduling so you can focus on writing code and conducting experiments that are imporant to your business.

 <div class="btn">
   <div class="center-screen">